SRCF/docs/source/web-hosting/domains.rst

 As part of our web hosting, we provide free domains for both individuals (of the form ``<crsid>.user.srcf.net``) and group accounts (``<groupname>.soc.srcf.net``).
 These are configured as standard, and will serve any web content placed in the ``public_html`` directory of the respective personal or group account (subject to a 20-minute delay when publishing a new website).

 We also support external domains purchased from a domain registrar.
-For these to serve your site, you'll first need to make sure the domain resolves to us -- this is controlled by DNS records, which your registrar should allow you to configure.
-If you're using a third-party DNS service such as Cloudflare, you'll need to configure it there.
+If you are looking to buy a domain for yourself or your society then we can happily recommend our sponsor `Mythic Beasts <https://www.mythic-beasts.com>`__ but you are free to use any registrar you wish.
+You'll need to make sure the domain resolves to us -- this is controlled by DNS records, which your registrar should allow you to configure.
+If you've delegated DNS from your registrar to a third-party service such as Cloudflare, you'll need to configure it there.

 .. hint::
     The base domain (e.g. ``example.com``) is generally represented by *@*, and subdomains (e.g. ``bubbles.example.com``) would just be *bubbles*.